MOTHER DARK

 photo credit: Shay Rowan

-MOTHER DARK is a wild yet tender autobiographical solo show exploring motherhood, care and mental health.
-The show blends storytelling with a stranger-than-fiction true crime – alongside personal myth and magical realism.
-MOTHER DARK shines a much needed light on systemic failures, the complexities of human connection and our urge to ‘fix’ others.
+A wild yet tender autobiographical solo show exploring care, mental health and how to bend before we break.
+Storytelling, satire and magical realism are balanced against a heart-stopping, stranger-than-fiction true crime.
+MOTHER DARK shines a much needed light on systemic failures, the complexities of human connection and our urge to ‘fix’ others, and finding hope in the most unexpected places.

 photo credit: Shay Rowan

-Building on a DYCP grant from Arts Council England last year, a period of development for MOTHER DARK is planned with Ursula Martinez as director, Annie Siddons as dramaturg and Lizzy Margereson as movement director ahead of final production – alongside creative wellbeing participatory workshops for Young Adult Carers.
+Building on a Develop Your Creative Practice grant from Arts Council England last year, a period of development for MOTHER DARK is planned with Ursula Martinez as director, Annie Siddons as dramaturg and Lizzy Margereson as movement director ahead of final production.
+An accompanying creative wellbeing workshop, centred around personal myth making, will be co-created with a core group of Young Adult Carers, in partnership with Blackburn and Darwen Carers Service.

-I spoke about making autobiographical theatre with Dr Andrea Maciel Garcia at MMU Manchester School of Art, and read an extract of MOTHER DARK (WIP).
+A talk about making autobiographical theatre with Dr Andrea Maciel Garcia at MMU Manchester School of Art included an extract of MOTHER DARK (WIP).
 You can watch the BUNKER TALK here.
-I write about this ongoing creative journey on my Substack
+This ongoing creative journey is documented on my Substack

-A recording of the MOTHER DARK work-in-progress sharing at 53two, Manchester in November last year can be seen here: watch MOTHER DARK (WIP)
+A recording of the MOTHER DARK work-in-progress sharing at Manchester’s 53two in November 2025 can be seen here: watch MOTHER DARK (WIP)

 photo credit: Shay Rowan